'Sexist' Marilyn Monroe statue installed in Palm Springs amid widespread opposition

 Both of these groups sent protestors to the dedication ceremony with chants that drowned out some of the speakers.
 "It was nonstop chanting, both pro and con -- you couldn't really hear the speakers," said realtor Chris Menrad, who co-founded CReMa with the Palm Springs fashion designer Trina Turk.
 "The goal of us being there was basically to disrupt the event and communicate our displeasure."

 The city council, which voted unanimously to place Marilyn in this location after it was bought by a city-funded tourism agency (it previously made a cameo downtown from 2012 to 2014) has repeatedly given a boost in tourism as its reason for doing so.
-Reached by phone in Santa Fe, Turk countered the accusation that the only thing that the sculpture has accomplished in the past is boosting Instagram posts, saying "social media posts don't pay the bills."
+Reached by phone in Santa Fe, Turk responded that the only thing that the sculpture has accomplished in the past is boosting Instagram posts, saying "social media posts don't pay the bills."

 "They're talking about helping all the struggling businesses downtown who have lost revenue because of Covid.
 But if you look at the place lately, it's a zoo.
 Our numbers have been better than they were in 2019," she added, referring to her flagship store downtown.